-- Chapter 2 A guide to using some of the main features of the computer e.g. the storage devices (hard disk, optical device, Multi-in-1 card reader), TouchPad & Mouse & Audio. - Chapter 3 The computer's power saving options. - Chapter 4 The installation of the drivers and utilities essential to the operation or improvement of some of the computer's subsystems. - Chapter 5 An outline of the computer's built-in software or BIOS (Basic Input Output System). - Chapter 6 A quick guide to the computer's PC Camera, Wireless LAN and Combo Bluetooth & WLAN modules (some of which may be optional depending on your purchase configuration). - Chapter 7 A troubleshooting guide. - Appendix A Definitions of the interface, ports/jacks which allow your computer to communicate with external devices. - Appendix B Information on Control Center. - Appendix C Information on the Video driver controls. - Appendix D The computer's specification.
+- Chapter 2 A guide to using some of the main features of the computer e.g. the storage devices (hard disk/SSD and Multi-in-1 card reader), TouchPad & Mouse & Audio. - Chapter 3 The computer's power saving options. - Chapter 4 The installation of the drivers and utilities essential to the operation or improvement of some of the computer's subsystems. - Chapter 5 An outline of the computer's built-in software or BIOS (Basic Input Output System). - Chapter 6 A quick guide to the computer's PC Camera, Wireless LAN, Combo Bluetooth & WLAN, TPM (security), Intel and 3G/4G modules (some of which may be optional depending on your purchase configuration). - Chapter 7 A troubleshooting guide. - Appendix A Definitions of the interface, ports/jacks which allow your computer to communicate with external devices. - Appendix B Information on Control Center. - Appendix C Information on the Video driver controls. - Appendix D The computer's specification.